The 30 best food cities in the world

 It doesn’t matter if you are a foodie or just hungry.
 It doesn’t matter if you are looking for Michelin-starred gastronomical experiences or world-class street food.
 In these 30 cities on five different continents, you will find every type of delicious food that you can imagine.

-Here are the best food cities in Asia, Europe, The Americas, Africa, and Oceania.
+Here are the top food cities in the world; in Asia, Europe, The Americas, Africa, and Oceania.
 Bon appétit!

 The best food city in the world?